aalbrechtsen/popgen21/popDifScan.md

 ```

  - Which population has the largest population size?
  - The data is a small subset of the genome (2Mb).
-If you had analysed 6Mb it sould have looked like [[http://popgen.dk/albrecht/phdcourse/html/plots/realSFS4.pdf][this]]
+If you had analysed 6Mb it should have looked like [this](http://popgen.dk/albrecht/phdcourse/html/plots/realSFS4.pdf)
- - The analysed whole chromosome for the 1000G individual look [[../sfs/Moltke5V2.pdf][like this]]
+ - The analysed whole chromosome for the 1000G individual look [like this](http://popgen.dk/albrecht/phdcourse/sfs/Moltke5V2.pdf)